MichaelCurrin/javascript-beginners-projects/README.md

-# javascript-beginners-projects
+# Javascript Beginners Projects

-## hello world
+## About

-in this repo I'll work on some simple projects in range beginners-intermediate level, in every folder, you will find `index.html` for **html** file (wow, like you didn't know) **css** and **Js** files. in case you want to take the challenge and make it before you saw the code then you have to read the `description.md` file, It's a description of the project and how it'll be like
+In this repo I'll work on some simple projects in range from beginners to intermediate level.
+In each folder, you will find an `index.html` file and some **CSS** and **JS** files.
+In case you want to take the challenge and make it before you saw the code then you have to read the `description.md` file.
+It's a description of the project and what it'll be like.

->it's not necessary to have the same code as mine, maybe yours is cleaner, and don't focus on that now ***Just make it works***
+It's not necessary to have the same code as mine, maybe yours is cleaner, and don't focus on that now. _Just make it works_.

-## usage
+## Usage

-to download and see all the projects on your local machine then
+To download and see all the projects on your local machine:
->you are a coder, then I'll explain the CLI methode (wow, like you didn't know that 😑)

-* install `Git` and `node` in your local machin
+1. Install `Git` and `node` in your local machin
-* oprn **git bash**, **CMD** or whatever and add the commands bellow
+1. Open your terminal.
-* cd (add the path of where you want to download the repo)
+1. Navigate to where you want to clone.
-* `git clone git@github.com:CH4R4F/javascript-beginners-projects.git`
+1. Clone
+    ```sh
+    git clone git@github.com:CH4R4F/javascript-beginners-projects.git
-* cd javascript-beginners-projects
+    cd javascript-beginners-projects
+    ```

-now you can open the folder on VScode or whatever and read or edit them I'll add new projects when I have some ideas or if you have ones then send a pull request
+Now you can open the folder on VS code or whatever and read or edit them.

+I'll add new projects when I have some ideas or if you have ones then send a pull request.

-**Notes**
+## Notes

-those projects may not be responsive, it's because i'm focusing on the Js part not media queries and remember, just make it works fine
+These projects may not be responsive for mobile devices.
+As I'm focusing on the JS part, not CSS media queries.
+You should focus too on getting the JS part to work.